How to Add a Firefox Plugin: Complete Guide to Installing Browser Extensions

 What is the difference between a Firefox plugin and an extension?

-How do I uninstall a Firefox plugin?
+How do I install a Firefox plugin from file?

 Can I use Chrome plugins in Firefox?